Once upon a time, kids spending time in the kitchen was mostly about the chance to lick the cake beaters.

 Baking is a great way to emphasise the importance of accurate measurements, as too much or too little of one ingredient can often make all the difference.

-Whipping up a simple butter cake with the kids is an excellent way for them to practice taking accurate measurements using a range of different ingredients and utensils.
+Whipping up a simple butter cake with the kids is an excellent way to practice taking accurate measurements using a range of different ingredients and utensils.

-Let them set the correct oven temperature and, once your cake tin’s baking away, track the cooking process together.
+Let them set the correct oven temperature and, once your cake tin’s baking away, track the cooking process.

-If you’re looking for more STEM learning inspiration, the WA Department of Education has plenty of handy information and tips for bringing STEM to life at home.
+If you’re looking for more STEM learning inspiration, head to the Australian Government website for plenty of handy information and tips for bringing STEM to life at home.

 Choose homegrown, choose Kleenheat